ekatiyar/chance-encounters/README.md

-# chanceencounters
+# Chance-Encounters
-Uses Google Location History to find out when people were unknowingly near each other
+Uses Google Location History to find out when people were unknowingly near each other in both a spatial and temporal sense